 This word is pronounced broos-KAY-tah, not broo-SHET-tuh.
 Bruschetta has the same root as the word abbrustolito which means toasted.
-This is an easy and tasty appetizer.
-Ideally you would toast the bread on a grill, but I’ve found that it’s too easy for me to burn it that way.
-My family has switched to using the bare middle rack of the broiler, which produces much more consistent results.
-Some people even use a stovetop griddle.
+This is an easy and tasty appetizer or mid-afternoon snack.
+Sometimes we even eat it for lunch.
+Ideally you would toast the bread on a grill, but I’ve found that it’s too easy for me to burn it that way, so I use the oven (and I still manage to burn them a little on the edges).

-1 loaf of Italian bread, sliced into 1/2-inch slices (homemade ciabatta would be great for this)
+1 loaf of Italian bread, sliced into 1/2-inch slices (but homemade pane casereccio is much better)

 6 whole cloves garlic, peeled